Overnight Steel Cut Oats – the cold cereal method

 For those who don’t want the hassle of preparing breakfast in the morning, this amazing overnight steel cut oats recipe is just for you.
 This oatmeal recipe is so quick to put together and super easy!

-It’s easy to dress up with fruit, nuts, or other additions and also tastes great as it is — you’ll love it for fast and busy mornings.
+It’s easy to dress up with fruit, nuts, or add it to some Instant Pot Yogurt , but it also tastes great as it is — you’ll love it for fast and busy mornings.

 closeup of overnight steel cut oats with blueberries in white bowl